-(p) Before the cremation of fetal remains of 20 completed weeks gestation or greater, the crematory licensee shall receive a fetal report of death as prescribed in G.S.130A-114.
+(p) If the provisions of Article 4 of Chapter 130A of the General Statutes apply, the crematory licensee shall receive a fetal report of death as prescribed in G.S.
+130A-114.

-(q) Before the cremation of amputated body parts, the crematory licensee shall receive a written statement, on a form prescribed by the Board and signed by the attending physician acknowledging, the circumstances of the amputation.
+(q) Before the cremation of amputated body parts, the crematory licensee shall receive a written statement, on a form prescribed by the Board and signed by the attending physician, acknowledging the circumstances of the amputation.
+If after reasonable efforts no physician can be identified with knowledge and information sufficient to complete the written statement required by this subsection, the crematory licensee shall notify the local medical examiner pursuant to G.S.
+130A-383(b).
 This section does not apply to the disposition of body parts cremated pursuant to Part 3 of Article 16 of Chapter 130A of the General Statutes."

-SECTION 25.
+SECTION 24.
 G.S.
 90-210.130(b) reads as rewritten: